Nagpur–Bhusawal section: History

 The entire main line is electrified.
 Electrification of the railways in the region started in 1968–69 and continued up to Nandura in 1988–89.
 The Nandura-Badnera sector was electrified in 1989–90.
 The Badnera–Wardha sector was electrified in 1990–91.
 Badnera–Amaravati sector was electrified in 1993–94, Jalamb–Khamgaon and Butibori–Umrer in 1994–95.

 In 1910, the District Gazetteer of Buldhana gave an account of the railway line and its importance from the point of view of trade:

 Loco sheds

 There are electric locomotive sheds at Ajni and Bhusawal on this line and a narrow gauge diesel loco shed at Murtazapur.
-Ajni loco shed has WAG-7, WAG-9 and WAG-9I locos.
+Ajni loco shed has WAG-7, WAG-9, WAP-7 and WAG-9I locos.
 Bhusawal loco shed has WAM-4, WAP-4, WAG-5, WAG-7 and WCM-6 locos.

 Workshops

 Central Railway has three workshops on this line.
 Nagpur has a workshop for upkeep of passenger coaches and Ajni has facilities for repair of goods wagons.
 Bhusawal has a workshop for repairs of locos and wagons.